How can we address global scale problems by local scale action?

 - Professor Lotte Holm, Consumption, Bioethics and Governance, University of Copenhagen

-- Bruce Whitelaw, Interim Director Roslin Institute, Professor of Animal Biotechnology and member of Nuffield Council Working Group on Genome editing and farmed animals.
+- Professor Bruce Whitelaw, Director Roslin Institute, Professor of Animal Biotechnology and member of Nuffield Council Working Group on Genome editing and farmed animals

-We are grateful for generous sponsorship from Aviagen plc and the Royal Society for the Protection of Cruelty to Animals (RSPCA) and Food Researchers in Edinburgh (FRIED)
+We are grateful for generous sponsorship from Aviagen plc, the Royal Society for the Protection of Cruelty to Animals (RSPCA) and Food Researchers in Edinburgh (FRIED)